arturenault/privileged-spooler/README.txt

 EXECUTION

 make test
-This runs all tests in the tests/ directory.
+This runs all tests in the tests/ directory, leaving the queue empty afterwards.
 Assumes make build has already been run (does not run build automatically since build requires sudo).

 ARG="files" make exec
 Assumes args contains a list of files containing a sequence of commands.
 Also assumes that make build has already been run.